 Want to become a Registered Nurse?
-Or maybe you already are but want to level up your career with a Bachelor of Science in Nursing degree (BSN).
-Start your journey with us today and we will put you on the right path!
+Or, perhaps you are a Registered Nurse and wish to advance your career options with a Bachelor of Science in Nursing degree (BSN).
+Start your journey with us today and we will help you find the right path.

-For students who wish to become a Registered Nurse, with no previous nursing degree.
+For students with no previous nursing degree who wish to become a Registered Nurse.

-For students that have graduated from a previous practical nursing nursing program and hold a valid LPN/LVN license.
+For students that have graduated from a practical nursing program and hold a valid LPN/LVN license.

-For students that are currently enrolled in an associate degree nursing program at select 2 year colleges and wish to pursue a BSN degree concurrently with the associate degree.
+For students that are currently enrolled in an Associate degree nursing program at select community colleges and wish to earn their BSN concurrently with their AS.

 To be recognized as a pioneering nursing program responsive to the needs and expectations of our students and other stakeholders.

 To provide a supportive student-centered learning environment that prepares nursing graduates with the